Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: Study of minimal cutsets

 \section{Study of minimal cutsets}

-The study of the asymptotic behaviour of minimal cutsets was almost done in \cite{CerfTheret09infc}.
-However, it was not the goal of that article to get informations on minimal cutsets, thus the pieces of the puzzle were not put together.
+The study of the asymptotic behavior of minimal cutsets was almost done in \cite{CerfTheret09infc}.
+However, it was not the goal of that article to get information on minimal cutsets; thus the pieces of the puzzle were not put together.
 This is what we do in this section.
-We do not write again all the proofs, but we explain how to adapt them.
+We will not rewrite all the proofs, but we explain how to adapt them.

-From now on, $(\E_n)_{n\geq 1}$ denotes a sequence of $(\G^1_n, \G^2_n)$-cutsets in $\O_n$, and $(\E_n^{\min})_{n\geq 1}$ a sequence of minimal $(\G^1_n, \G^2_n)$-cutsets in $\O_n$.
-We define as in Section \ref{secdef1} the sets
+From now on, $(\E_n)_{n\geq1}$ denotes a sequence of $(\G^1_n, \G ^2_n)$-cutsets in $\O_n$, and $(\E_n^{\min})_{n\geq1}$ a sequence of minimal $(\G^1_n, \G^2_n)$-cutsets in $\O_n$.
+We define as in Section~\ref{secdef1} the sets

 and

 and we introduce the notation